lindseysim/templatize/README.md

 ## The Basics

 Templates are strings in which tags define where the text will be dynamically replaced and updated.
 By default, tags use the double-curly-braces delimiters (e.g. `{{likeThis}}`).
-The value inside the tag is the key, which may be supplemented by special characters called directives that instruct special-case use or handling of the tag.
+The value inside the tag is the key or key name, which may be supplemented by special characters called directives that instruct special-case use or handling of the tag.

 Whitespace between the delimiters and the inner key (and directives) are generally trimmed and ignored by the renderer, but as a general rule, either use no whitespaces or only between the delimiters and key, not within the key value itself -- e.g. `{{likeThis}}` or `{{ likeThis }}` but `{{ not like this }}`.

+The data-binding for a tag is the data, identified by the tag key, that will be supplanted in the tag's place.

 &nbsp;